 Lifestyle Medicine seeks to treat the causes of chronic disease, which include: poor nutrition, physical inactivity, substance abuse, stress, environmental factors, and even issues relating to identity and meaning.
 Hence, Lifestyle Medicine is broad and comprehensive in its scope.

 It is widely accepted that Lifestyle Medicine will become increasingly relied upon in the future to combat the burgeoning rise in chronic diseases.
-The Graduate Diploma and Graduate Certificate courses in Lifestyle Medicine at Avondale are designed to equip graduates with an understanding of the various domains of Lifestyle Medicine and skills in its application.
+The Graduate Certificate in Lifestyle Medicine is designed to equip graduates with an understanding of the various domains of Lifestyle Medicine and skills in its application.

-The Graduate Diploma in Lifestyle Medicine (course code 2085) involves the following eight units that are available on a part time basis (maximum two units per semester).
+The Graduate Certificate in Lifestyle Medicine (course code 2084) consists of any 4 of the below units that are available on a part time basis (maximum two units per semester).
 The units and their sequencing are as follows (beyond 2018 the 8 units are repeated into the future in the order presented below):

 LMLR50104 Physiological Underpinnings of Chronic Disease

 LMLR50106 Psychosocial Factors in Lifestyle Medicine and Health

 Sem 1 (Mar-Jun) 2019:

 LMLR50107 Processes in Lifestyle Medicine and Health Promotion